seanwalker909/panX.js/README.md

 Algorithm in javascript using AudioWorklet for panning sound across an arbitrary number of speakers.

-Run on a server, using incognito.
+Run on a server in chrome.
 If you have python installed,
 ```
 run python -m SimpleHTTPServer